Critical Illness Insurance: How It Works and Is It for You?

 If you or someone in your family has a history of a critical illness, it may be helpful to seek insurance for that illness.
 Some diseases are more hereditary than others, so it is worth checking whether your family have faced any critical illnesses.

-Do you already have critical illness insurance?
+Do you already have this insurance?

 You should keep in mind that many employers already offer collective insurance packages as part of employee benefits plans.
 Check with your employer’s benefits provider to see if you already have coverage for critical illnesses.